BeamNG/Blender-JBeam-Editor/docs/user/user_docs.md

 <br>

+#### Adding a Beam
+There are two ways to add a beam.
+Assuming you've already selected the part and are in *Edit Mode*,

+The first way is:
+1. Click on two nodes
+2. Press *F*

+The second way allows you to add multiple beams per pair of nodes:
+1. Click on two nodes
+2. In the JBeam UI tab to the right of the viewport, click on *Add Beam*

+#### Deleting a Beam
+Deleting a beam is pretty straight forward.
+Assuming you've already selected the part and are in *Edit Mode*:

+1. Switch into *Edge select* mode
+2. Click on the beam you want to delete (beams are highlighted in green)
+3. Press the *del* key and in the pop up click *Only Edges & Faces*

+#### Adding a Triangle/Quad
+There are two ways to add a triangle/quad.
+Assuming you've already selected the part and are in *Edit Mode*,

+The first way is:
+1. Click on three/four nodes
+2. Press *F*

+The second way allows you to add multiple triangles/quads per set of nodes:
+1. Click on three/four nodes
+2. In the JBeam UI tab to the right of the viewport, click on *Add Triangle* / *Add Quad*

+#### Deleting a Triangle/Quad
+And deleting a triangle/quad is also pretty straight forward.
+Assuming you've already selected the part and are in *Edit Mode*:

+1. Switch into *Face select* mode
+2. Click on the triangle/quad you want to delete
+3. Press the *del* key and in the pop up click *Only Edges & Faces*

 #### Exporting a JBeam Part
-1. When you want to export, select the JBeam part in *Object Mode*, *File* > *Export* > *JBeam File* and export to a file (recommended to export back to imported JBeam file).
+1. When you want to export, select the JBeam part in *Object Mode*, and in the top menu bar *File* > *Export* > *Selected JBeam Parts(s)*.

    ![](export_1.png)

-3. The exported JBeam file should be updated with minimal changes and no copying and pasting required :)
+2. The JBeam file the part originated from will be exported to.
+And the file should be updated with minimal changes and no copying and pasting required :)

     ![](export_before_after.png)
     ![](export_diff.png)